 Energy Community

-Working to extend EU's energy market rules and principles to non-EU countries in the Balkans, the Black Sea region and beyond.
+Working to extend EU's energy market rules and principles to the Balkans, the Black Sea region and beyond.

 The Energy Community Treaty

-The Treaty establishing the Energy Community, signed in October 2005 in Athens and entering into force in July 2006, established as parties the EU (represented by the European Commission) and nine other contracting parties: Albania, Bosnia and Herzegovina, Georgia (joined 2017), Kosovo*, North Macedonia, Moldova (joined 2010), Montenegro, Serbia, and Ukraine (joined 2011).
-Bulgaria, Romania, and Croatia were contracting parties until becoming full members of the EU.
+The Treaty establishing the Energy Community was signed in October 2005 in Athens and entered into force in July 2006.
+Today, the EU (represented by the European Commission) and 9 other neighbouring countries make up the Energy Community.
+Albania, Bosnia and Herzegovina, Kosovo*, North Macedonia, Montenegro and Serbia have been part of the Energy Community since it was established, with Georgia (2017), Moldova (2010) and Ukraine (2011) joining later.
+Bulgaria, Croatia and Romania were already part of the Energy Community before joining the EU.

-EU countries may obtain the status of participant, which gives them a right to be a member and intervene at the meetings, but no voting rights.
-Armenia, Norway and Türkiye take part as observers.
+EU countries may obtain ‘participant’ status for Energy Community meetings, allowing them to attend and intervene at meetings, but not to vote.
+Armenia, Norway and Türkiye have observer status.

-By adopting the treaty, the contracting parties made legally binding commitments to implement the EU acquis communautaire on energy, environment, competition and renewables, upon proposals by the Commission.
-The treaty acquis has been extended on several occasions to incorporate new directives and regulations, currently covering electricity, gas, oil, infrastructure, renewable energy, energy efficiency, competition and State aid, environment, statistics, climate and cybersecurity.
+By adopting the treaty, Energy Community Contracting Parties made binding commitments to adopt, implement and enforce all current EU rules on energy, environment, competition and renewables.
+This has been continuously extended to incorporate new directives and regulations covering electricity, gas, oil, infrastructure, renewable energy, energy efficiency, competition and state aid, environment, statistics, climate and cybersecurity.

 *In line with UNSCR 1244 and the ICJ Opinion on the Kosovo declaration of independence